 - One without a cardiac murmur.

 - One with an innocent heart murmur that is found to be otherwise normal by virtue of an echocardiographic examination which includes Doppler studies.
-The OFA maintains two separate and distinct cardiac databases: The Congenital Cardiac Database and the Advanced Cardiac Database.
+The OFA maintains two separate and distinct cardiac databases: The Basic Cardiac Database and the Advanced Cardiac Database.

-Congenital Cardiac Database
+Congenital Cardiac Disease

 Congenital heart disease in dogs is a malformation of the heart or great vessels.
 The lesions characterizing congenital heart defects are present at birth and may develop more fully during perinatal and growth periods.
 Many congenital heart defects are thought to be genetically transmitted from parents to offspring; however, the exact modes of inheritance have not been precisely determined for all cardiovascular malformations.
 The most common congenital cardiovascular defects can be grouped into several anatomic categories.
 These anatomic diagnoses include: